 The Thermoball Jacket is a revolutionary and adaptable piece of clothing that is best suited for activities like hiking, backpacking, alpine skiing and any other casual activities that require mobility and warmth.
-It works best as a mid-layer, pairing well with a windproof or waterproof shell.
+It works best as a mid-layer, pairing well with a windproof or water repellent shell.

-If you are looking for a jacket that will keep you warm in the middle of winter, or dry during a rainstorm, this jacket is not the right fit for you.
+If you are looking for the perfect winter jacket to keep you hot or dry during a rainstorm, this jacket is not the right fit for you.

 But, if you’re looking for a lightweight and flexible layer that will keep you warm during outdoor activities, the Thermoball Jacket will provide you with the mobility, warmth, and functionality needed.